seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-    appendix** — the move, and the event this run's hunt held for the coin or the one search run after it (§5 step 5, §12). **Where the hunt held nothing, the search is RUN: «nothing in the hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a list coin's search asks what moved it in the last 24 hours; what it finds is placed by §6's rules, and a state change or a partnership with its reaction in the payload prints under `УЖЕ БЫЛО СЕГОДНЯ`.
-A mover whose primary-dated event lay inside the window and was not in the hunt is a coverage gap named for the Architect, never printed (§1): a forward search that finds nothing while the alts move is a failure to investigate, and this line is where the investigation starts. **Corrected in place at `2026-09-29-a`:** the run of 24.09, 14:21 Tbilisi passed TAKE at −67 %, NIL at +50 % and NOM at +39 % on «no event in the hunt» with no search run, and no line was required for a coin of the list at all.
+    appendix** — the move, and the event this run's hunt held for the coin or the one search run after it (§5 step 5, §12). **Where the hunt held nothing, the search is RUN: «nothing in the hunt» is the reason for the search, never its result** — the exchange list this run read is checked for the symbol first, at no cost, and a mover's search — list or book — asks what moved it in the last 24 hours and what is dated for it inside the holding window: a move INTO a dated event is the market pricing that event, and the event is a forward candidate (§4).
+What it finds is placed by §6's rules, and a state change or a partnership with its reaction in the payload prints under `УЖЕ БЫЛО СЕГОДНЯ`.
+A mover whose primary-dated event lay inside the window and was not in the hunt is a coverage gap named for the Architect, never printed (§1): a forward search that finds nothing while the alts move is a failure to investigate, and this line is where the investigation starts. **Corrected in place at `2026-09-29-a`:** the run of 24.09, 14:21 Tbilisi passed TAKE at −67 %, NIL at +50 % and NOM at +39 % on «no event in the hunt» with no search run, and no line was required for a coin of the list at all. **Corrected in place at `2026-09-30-a`:** on 25.09, 01:30 Tbilisi TAKE, the book's largest mover at −37.7 %, was unwinding a rally into an unlock aggregators carried for the next day, and its one search asked what had happened on 24.09.
 99. **The exchange list was read THIS run, first, and every record naming a symbol of `c` or of a filtered row of `x` went somewhere** (§6a) — an item, a forward candidate, the `Почему` of a row, or a refusal by a named rule.
 The artifact is the lane's `ts`, later than this run's